Martin Dobrotka

-Martin Dobrotka (born 22 January 1985) is a Slovak professional footballer who plays as a centre-back for 2. liga club Pohronie.
+Martin Dobrotka (born 22 January 1985) is a Slovak former professional footballer who played as a centre-back.

 Club career

 Dobrotka spent a year and a half in the Czech Gambrinus liga with SK Dynamo České Budějovice and also one season in FC Rimavská Sobota.
 On 23 April 2011, while playing for Slovan Bratislava, he scored a goal remarkably similar to Maradona's 'Hand of God' goal against England in the 1986 World Cup.
 He scored the winning goal with his hand in an away league match against FC Nitra in the 89th minute.

 International career

 He made his first appearance Slovakia national team on 11 February 2009 against Cyprus in Limassol.